 Then, select Display from the left panel of the window and click on ‘Change display settings’.

 Next, click on ‘Advanced settings’.

-This will open the ‘Troubleshooter’ tab.
+This will open the Graphics Properties box.
+Now open ‘Troubleshoot’ tab.
 If your current display driver does not allow you to change the settings, you will see the Change settings button grayed out, and you will not be able to change the settings.

 If your current display driver allows you to change the settings, you will be able to see the Change settings button.
 Click on it.

-Now, in the Windows that appears on your computer screen, move the pointer to the extreme left to disable or reduce the hardware acceleration and click on OK.
+Now, the Display Adapter Troubleshooter will appear on your computer screen.
+Move the pointer to the extreme left to disable or reduce the hardware acceleration and click on OK.
 If you are having problems with your graphics hardware, these settings can help you troubleshoot display-related problems.

 This is how you can disable or change the level of hardware acceleration in Windows 10/8/7.

 If you find that the option is grayed out, check if your hardware permits it and ensure that you have updated drivers.
 You may also see if DWORD DisableHWAcceleration exists in the following registry key and that it has a value 0.

 If it does not exist, create a new DWORD DisableHWAcceleration.
 A value of 1 disables hardware acceleration.
 A value of 0 enables hardware acceleration, provided the system meets hardware acceleration requirements.